Search results for:

-As mentioned in (Connecting to Filezilla Windows guide), Filezilla provides a natively-supported TLS Encryption (FTPS), however, it also requires additional ports that can be assigned in the configuration interface.
+As mentioned in (Connecting to Filezilla Windows guide), Filezilla provides a natively-supported TLS Encryption (FTPS).
+However, it also requires additional ports that can be assigned in the configuration interface.
 Additionally, a certificate can be generated on this same window for FTPS.
-This guide is intended for Hostwinds client who are using a Windows Cloud VPS and would like to use FTPs to connect to the webserver.
+This guide is intended for a Hostwinds client using a Windows Cloud VPS and would like to use FTPs to connect to the webserver.

 Step 1.
 Start FileZilla Server.

 Step 2.
-Next, enter in the server information.
-Typically if this is installed on a single VPS, localhost and the port you configured would be the information you would input, as well as the password you have set.
+Next, enter the server information.
+Typically, if this is installed on a single VPS, localhost and the port you configured would be the information you would input and the password you have set.
 Then click Connect.

 Step 4.
 From there, a settings window should appear, defaulting to General Settings.
-You would need to next click FTP over TLS Settings.
+You would need to click FTP over TLS Settings next.